 The museum manages hundreds of special events a year.
-Favorites include the biennial World War I Dawn Patrol Rendezvous, Space Fest, the Giant Scale Radio-Controlled Model Aircraft Air Show, concerts featuring the Air Force Band of Flight, the Wings and Things Guest Lecture Series and more.
+Favorites include the biennial World War I Dawn Patrol Rendezvous, Space Fest, the Giant Scale Radio-Controlled Model Aircraft Air Show, concerts featuring the Air Force Band of Flight, “Plane Talks” history moments and more.

 The National Museum of the United States Air Force is internationally acclaimed as the world’s largest and oldest military aviation museum.
 It is located at Wright-Patterson Air Force Base, near Dayton, Ohio, home of the Wright brothers.

-The museum dates its origins back to December 1917 at McCook Field where it opened as an engine museum primarily for aircraft designers and engineers.
-By the end of 1918, the museum collection expanded to include aircraft.
+The museum dates its origins back to 1923, when it opened to the public in an aircraft hangar at the edge of McCook Field near downtown Dayton.
 From the informal showing of World War I planes and equipment of both the United States and foreign governments, the collection has grown to more than 360 aerospace vehicles and missiles, plus thousands of aviation artifacts on display.

 Dayton had an early acquaintance with aviation.
 The Wright brothers developed their 1903 flyer in Dayton and continued flying at nearby Huffman Prairie between 1904 and 1910.
 The Army conducted experimental flying at McCook Field during and after World War I.